CS7CS3-Group-8-Journey-Sharing/JourneySharing/utils/README.md

 ## Important

 If using an android emulator and testing locally, localhost will not connect and will instead throw up some connection error.
 You have to use 10.0.2.2:8080 instead or setup a proxy in your emulator settings (haven't checked this).
+It might also depend on how expo is connecting to your emulator?
+Not totally sure.